 - Culture: Developing a strong company culture is one of those intangibles that can help integrate teams smoothly.
 When everybody is in the same office within easy walking distance of each other for 8+ hours a day, people will naturally gel around a common set of expectations, references, and rules they work by.
 Collectively, this is the company culture, and it's a pain to develop when your team might not even work for the same company, let alone see each other every day in the same office.

 - Management: As a project manager, your job is to manage projects.
 As a remote project manager, you're doing it remotely.
 The separation between yourself and your teams complicates almost all of your management tasks, and it turns even a simple meeting into an experiment in patience and resourcefulness.
 When you're managing a team in-house, you have a lot of resources open to you that might not be as readily available when you're running the operation from afar.
+This can be mitigated with proper resource management for remote teams.

 8 Tips for Managing Remote Teams